 The revenue hunt in emerging markets will require a well-defined roadmap, with new tools and tactics to support your efforts along the way.

-We have identified 3 international SEO tips that will take you a long way down the road to success.
+We have identified 3 international SEO tips that will take you a long way down the road to global marketing success.

 Discreet and Disconnected Shared and Overlapping Centralized and Optimized